 Apart from the impressive vistas and 3000 pairs of penguins, there’s not much to see on the island, but it’s totally worth visiting to enjoy this sinister forsaken place in Antarctica.

-The best time to take a cruise to Antarctica is during the Antarctic summer months, i.e., during the months of December, January, and February.
+The best time to visit Antarctica is during the Antarctic summer months, i.e., during the months of December, January, and February.
 Before or after these dates it is a little out of season to have good weather and see many animals.

-I stayed about two weeks in Ushuaia until I finally got a good deal on a last minute cruise to Antarctica.
-It was worth the waiting and the time spent visiting tour companies offices around the city.
+I stayed about two weeks in Ushuaia until I finally got a good deal on a last-minute Antarctica Cruise Ship deal.
+It was worth the waiting and the time spent visiting the tour company’s offices around the city.